IOTechSystems/xrt-examples/AzureSphere/README.md

 * Observe the debug output to see the new value being read from the simulated Modbus device and then published to the Azure Cloud.

-##### Changing the Modbus Device Outputs
+#### Changing the Modbus Device Outputs

-The script update.sh can be used to update device resources the Azure IOT hub to invoke a device method.
+The script update.sh can be used to update device resources in the Azure IOT hub to invoke a device method.

 * To set the resource BinaryOutput1 to true issue the command (replace